 - Do we understand the company’s most significant disruptive exposures — the things that could disrupt the business model, derail the strategy or destroy enterprise value that has taken decades to build?

 - Do we understand the critical assumptions underlying our strategy and business model, and do we evaluate those assumptions using appropriate information from internal and external sources?
 Are scenario-planning and stress-testing processes used to challenge these assumptions, address “what if” questions, and identify sensitive external factors that should be monitored over time?

 - Does the organisation have adaptive and experimental processes to address the opportunities and risks associated with disruptive change and to drive innovation in its operations and offerings?

 - Are we satisfied with the quality and timeliness of our reports of forward-looking information about changing business conditions, opportunities and risks?
 Are early-warning indicators linked to external factors reported in a timely manner?
 If not, do we need to reset expectations with management?

-- Is sufficient boardroom time regularly set aside to engage management in robust discussions about disruptive risks and their effects on the organization’s strategy and business model?
+- Is sufficient boardroom time regularly set aside to engage management in robust discussions about disruptive risks and their effects on the organisation’s strategy and business model?
 Are the takeaways from such conversations integrated with discussions of strategy-setting?

 For more about framing the boardroom risk conversation, read the article here.